Statistical Learning Theory for Control: A Finite Sample Perspective: future directions

 where $\hat{A}_T$ is the output of the least squares algorithm~\eqref{ID_eq:ls_algorithm}.
 Similar bounds can be obtained for the other state parameters as well.
 As we discussed in~\nameref{sec:ellipsoids}, the operator norm picks up the worst-case direction which is the most difficult to identify.
 In fact, as shown in~\cite{tsiamis2021linear}, the sample complexity of identifying the worst-case direction can grow very large for certain systems.
 However, a question that arises is whether this worst-case direction affects control. ``\emph{Does the bottleneck of identification, i.e., the worst direction, affect control design?
 Do we always need to identify everything?}"

 Consider for example the following system

-Note that the excitation of $x_{k,2}$ is minimal.
-The only way to excite $x_{k,2}$ is via $x_{k,3}$, but the coupling coefficient $10^{-6}$ is very small.
-As a result, it is very difficult to identify the parameter $\alpha$; it requires either large control inputs or a large number of samples.
-However, the system is very stable with all eigenvalues at zero.
-Hence, this system should be very easy to control, even without knowledge of $\alpha$.
-In this example, the worst direction of identification error is not relevant for control.
+where only $\alpha$ and $\beta$ are unknown.
+Let the control objective be stabilization by state feedback, i.e. finding a feedback gain $K$ such that the closed-loop system $A+BK$ is asymptotically stable.
+The only way to excite $x_{k,2}$ is via $x_{k,3}$; the coupling coefficient $\beta$ determines the degree of excitation.
+Note that as the coupling $\beta$ goes to zero, the excitation of $x_{k,2}$ becomes smaller and smaller.
+As a result, if $\beta$ is very small it is very difficult to identify the parameter $\alpha$ and the complexity of system identification increases with $\beta^{-1}$.
+However, it is trivial to stabilize the system, even without knowledge of $\alpha$ e.g. with $K=0$.
+In this particular example, the worst direction of identification error is not relevant for stabilization.
+Hence, the complexity of stabilization should be independent of $\beta^{-1}$.

 On the other hand, consider system